PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 Principles of Service Development, Coordination and Delivery

-• Service reforms to prevent, identify and respond to the abuse, neglect and exploitation of clients are consistent with the principles of the Disability Services Act 2006 as well as the Queensland Disability Service Standards, in particular Service Standard 9 – upholding the legal and human rights of each person with a disability and taking action to prevent and/or respond to allegations of abuse and neglect.
+• Service reforms to prevent, identify and respond to the abuse, neglect and exploitation of clients are consistent with the principles of the Disability Services Act 2006 as well as the NSDS Standard 1 and NDIS (Incident Management and Reportable Incidents Rules), – upholding the legal and human rights of each person with a disability and taking action to prevent and/or respond to allegations of abuse and neglect.

 • Services are designed and implemented as part of local coordinated service systems and integrated with services and supports generally available to members of the community.